- #1 - Mismanaging the old property

 But remember that you will now lock yourself into the new position to keep up your home loan repayments.
 And if something doesn’t work out, it is difficult to back out of your new commitments.

-Before finalising the new job offer, chat to a good bond originator and work out a solid plan for repayments.
+Before finalising the new job offer, chat with a good bond originator and work out a solid plan for repayments.

 Mistake #3 – Mismanaging your stuff